10-3-pursuit/unit-full-stack-web-development/pern-one-to-many-front-end/lesson-notes/README.md

 ### Bonus

 Those ratings numbers are boring.
-Can you figure out a way to display teh correct number of star emojis ⭐️ to represent ratings?
+Can you figure out a way to display the correct number of star emojis ⭐️ to represent ratings?

 ## New Bookmarks Bonus Challenges/Lab time